cjwcommuny/CommentJSON.novaextension/README.md

 🎈 Include a brief description of the features your syntax extension provides.
 For example:
 -->

-**CommentJSON** provides syntax highlighting for JSON with comments.
+This extension provides syntax highlighting for **JSON with comments**.

 <!--
 🎈 It can also be helpful to include a screenshot or GIF showing your extension in action: